ProfessorEugene/rrd-generics-inspector/README.md

 RRD-Generics-Inspector [![Build Status](https://drone.io/github.com/ProfessorEugene/rrd-generics-inspector/status.png)](https://drone.io/github.com/ProfessorEugene/rrd-generics-inspector/latest)
 ======================
 A Java library that can be used to resolve concrete types for parametrized methods at runtime by inspecting the call stack.
+Read below for overview and maven dependency information.

 Overview
 ========